shenmareparas/ToDo-List-App-using-BLoC/README.md

 -   Separate view of the done and not done tasks
 -   Separate screen for important tasks
 -   Theme switcher
--   Move tasks to bin
+-   Move tasks to the bin
 -   Tasks permanent deleting

 ## 💻 Requirements

 -   Any Operating System (ie. MacOS X, Linux, Windows)
--   Any IDE with Flutter SDK installed (ie. IntelliJ, Android Studio, VSCode etc)
+-   Any IDE with Flutter SDK installed (ie. IntelliJ, Android Studio, VSCode, etc)
 -   A little knowledge of Dart and Flutter

 ## 🏃 How to Run